top of page

 Executive Director

-A lover of mountains, hiking, skiing, and anything water related, Emily moved to Colorado in 2001 when she attended Colorado State University for a Bachelor's degree in Human Development and Family Studies.
-During her time there, Emily grew her passion and love of human service and in 2005 started a journey working with vulnerable populations.
-Following graduation, Emily relocated to Baltimore, Maryland to be closer to family and worked within the disability and homeless sectors of social services.
-In 2007, to further her education, Emily enrolled in University of Maryland's School of Social work with a dual concentration in Clinical Social Work and Management of Community Organizations, receiving her MSW in 2011 followed by her LCSW 2014.
-Following graduation Emily worked for 5 years outside Washington D.C., as a leader in non-profit homeless sector services specifically for women transitioning from shelters to stable housing.
-Following the Feddie Gray Baltimore Uprisings in 2014, Emily saw a great need for criminal justice reform nationwide and in 2015 was offered the opportunity to return to Colorado to begin a new journey in reform practices.
-During a training through another employer, Emily ran into TRI's Founder, Deborah Simmons, and a connection was made that would change the trajectory of not only Emily's life, but TRI.
-Founded in 2016, TRI was still a small grassroots organization when they asked Emily to become the Director and help grow TRI into the agency it is today.
-Since 2018, Emily has worked diligently to expand our funding to support unique and inclusive programs and services that meet the needs of TRI Members.
-Emily's accomplishments in the last 6 years have allowed TRI to become a leading program in reentry statewide, growing attention from local Media, Newspapers and even Women's Health Magazine.
-The notoriety has amounted in more visibility on what works for reentry and is paving the way for more organizations to follow our model of care.
-Emily's main goal is to ensure that Deborah's legacy and vision of criminal justice reform efforts continues until the warehousing of humans in no longer the leading model in justice reform. "it is an honor to serve TRI, our Founder and Board of Directors.
-I am deeply passionate about dismantling the criminal justice system and replacing it with gender responsive trauma informed practices that heal our community instead of punishing them."
+As a lover of mountains, hiking, skiing, and anything water-related, I moved to Colorado in 2001 to attend Colorado State University, where I earned a bachelor's degree in Human Development and Family Studies.
+During my time there, I discovered my passion for human services and, in 2005, began working with vulnerable populations.
+After graduation, I relocated to Baltimore, Maryland, to be closer to family and worked in social services within the disability and homeless sectors.
+In 2007, I decided to further my education by enrolling in the University of Maryland's School of Social Work.
+I pursued a dual concentration in Clinical Social Work and Management of Community Organizations, completing my MSW in 2011 and earning my LCSW in 2014.
+I spent five years in the Washington D.C. area leading non-profit efforts focused on helping women transition from shelters to stable housing.
+Following the Freddie Gray Baltimore Uprisings in 2014, I felt a deep call to advocate for nationwide criminal justice reform.
+In 2015, I was given the opportunity to return to Colorado to take on this new challenge.
+During a training with another employer, I met Deborah Simmons, the founder of TRI.
+That connection changed not only my path but also TRI’s future.
+Founded in 2016 as a small grassroots organization, TRI asked me to become the Director and help grow the organization.
+Since 2018, I’ve worked tirelessly to expand funding and develop unique, inclusive programs that meet the needs of TRI Members.
+My efforts over the past six years have helped TRI gain recognition as a leading reentry program statewide, even capturing attention from local media, newspapers, and national outlets like Women’s Health Magazine.
+This increased visibility has highlighted effective reentry practices, inspiring other organizations to follow TRI’s model of care.
+My primary goal is to ensure that Deborah’s legacy and vision of criminal justice reform continue to flourish until the warehousing of humans is no longer the dominant model.
+It is truly an honor to serve TRI, our founder, and the Board of Directors.
+I am deeply passionate about dismantling the criminal justice system and replacing it with gender-responsive, trauma-informed practices that heal communities instead of punishing them.

 Welcome Back Center Team